Whiten Your Teeth at Dousman Dental Near Lake Country

 A sparkling, white smile is a great way to make a first impression.
 48% of people say that a smile is the first thing they notice when meeting someone new.
 Our teeth rarely stay as white as we'd like them to without a little help.
-Our team at Dousman Dental will brighten your smile noticeably within an hour with a simple procedure.
+Our team at Dousman Dental will brighten your smile within an hour.

 Teeth whitening is an investment, and you want your results to last for as long as possible.
-Maintain a healthy routine of brushing and flossing every day, and keep up with your regular schedule of professional cleanings at the dental office.
+Maintain a healthy routine of brushing and flossing every day, and keep up with your regularly scheduled professional cleanings at the dental office.
 You should also avoid foods and beverages that stain, including red wine, tea, and coffee.
 The time your whitening lasts will vary, but it is usually 6 months to a year, sometimes even 2 years with proper care.

 If your stains are too severe to be helped with teeth whitening, you can also take a look at getting veneers.
-Veneers placed on the surface of the teeth can cover dark stains that aren't corrected through teeth whitening.
-Consult with a dentist today to learn which option is right for you.
+Veneers placed on the surface of the teeth can cover dark stains that can't be corrected through teeth whitening.
+Consult with a dentist to learn which option is right for you.